nkholane/Camagru/README.md

 8.Once verified, you can now login the website for usage.

-##Architecture:

-1.background, contains the background image.

-2.config, contains all the setup files to start using the website and also the database info.

-3.functions, contains all the different functions that are used right through the website.

-4.images, contains all the stickers that can be added to a picture.

-5.includes, contains the javascript that makes it possible for the user to take a picture with a webcam and also to add stickers to that picture.
-It also contains a connection file that is used to connect to the database.

-6.users, contains all the functions that has something to do with the user.

 ##Testing:

 These are the test that I executed with their expected outcomes: